-Even if you need it, your claim is denied because you can’t get it.
-But even if you can get it, you
+If you need it, claim denied because you can’t get it.
+But if you can get it, you don't need it.

 Barbara B. (Self-Funded Plan administered by the Prudential Insurance Company)